mastodon/blog/content/posts/2025-05-23_legal_features_update/index.md

 ## Terms of Service

 Mastodon servers already have _Server Rules_ and a _Privacy Policy_, that owners need to define when they create their instance.
 There will also now be an optional _Terms of Service_.
-To help you get started, we’re providing a generator (based on a template from our own law firm).
+To help you get started, in the future (post-4.4 final release) we will be providing a generator for the Terms of Service.
 The effective change date of the Terms of Service will be included, to allow users to review them before taking any action.

 If you operate a Mastodon instance, you should decide whether you need a Terms of Service - it _may_ not apply if you run a single-user instance where you are the only user, for example.
 If you do need one, you should look through the text that is provided by the generator, and decide whether this is appropriate for your server and jurisdiction (i.e. for the laws of the country where your server is located).